Ketogenic Diet Shopping Guide

 Because berries can go bad quickly, it is great to purchase frozen organic berries.
 I prefer the frozen berries in smoothies.

-Lemons and limes contain citric acid, potassium, vitamin C and bioflavonoids.
+Lemons and limes contain citric acid, potassium, vitamin C, and bioflavonoids.
 These nutrients help improve energy levels, alkalize the body, enhance liver detoxification, and reduce inflammation.
 Because lemons and limes have a thick peel, it isn’t necessary to buy organic unless you are going to consume the peel (as in juicing them).

-A great way to use lemons and limes is to squeeze a quarter to a half of one in water each morning (either with ACV or separate).
+A great way to use lemons and limes is to squeeze a quarter to a half of one in water each morning (either with ACV or separately).
 You can also drink this 30 minutes before a meal to start the digestive process.
-Another use of lemons and limes is to add the juice to avocado or olive oil and use as a salad dressing or meat marinade.
+Another use of lemons and limes is to add the juice to avocado or olive oil and use it as a salad dressing or meat marinade.

 Avocados